-SGMA requires development of a Groundwater Sustainability Plan (GSP) for the Butte Valley groundwater basin.
+SGMA requires development of a Groundwater Sustainability Plan (GSP) for the Scott Valley groundwater basin.
 In May, 2016, the California Water Commission unanimously adopted Final GSP Emergency Regulations which describe, among other things, the required contents of any GSP, including administrative information, a description of the basin setting, sustainable management criteria, description of the monitoring network, and projects and management actions.

-The District has established a Butte Valley Groundwater Basin Advisory Committee ("Advisory Committee") to serve an advisory role and make recommendations to the District board on and GSP development.
+The District has established, through two unanimously approved resolutions, a Scott Valley Groundwater Basin Advisory Committee ("Advisory Committee" or "Committee") to serve an advisory role and make recommendations to the District board on GSP development.
 The District, in its capacity as the GSA Board, is the final decision maker in the GSP process.
-In its capacity, the committee will provide local knowledge and insight, review of draft and final documents, and provide recommendations to the District during development and implementation of a Butte Valley GSP.
+In its capacity, the committee will provide local knowledge and, insight, review of draft and final documents, and provide recommendations to the District during development and implementation of a Scott Valley GSP.